 Next, we find Two Guns (Male), aka Ruluf, ex-bodyguard to Don Corneo.
 Not much to say about him.
 He’s like Gun (Female) but with a wider, yet weaker, bullet spread.

 Our star for Ririn’s playthrough is going to be Shotgun (Female), aka Freyra, whom Ririn appears to have simply named “Shotgun.”
 Shotgun’s backstory is that she’s one of Midgar’s upper class, and is also an experienced hunter, something she mentions from time to time in the games’ dialogue.
 All of the game’s events seem to occur in the exact same fashion for all characters, but when it comes to individual lines of dialogue, they get a chance to show their individual characters.
 Oh, and by the way, I am going to keep calling her “Shotgun” instead of “Freyra.”
-I can’t help it, I watched this entire 15 hour playthrough with the name “Shotgun,” my fingers just won’t type otherwise at this point!
+It’s what Ririn (or Grimoire) appears to call them, so that’s what I’m going with!